The risk/reward ratio tells you how much risk you are taking for how much potential reward.

 In a similar way, many traders will look for trade setups where they stand to gain much more than they stand to lose.
 This is what’s called an asymmetric opportunity (the potential upside is greater than the potential downside).

-What’s also important to mention here is your win rate.
+One of the ratios used alongside the risk/reward ratio is the win rate.
 Your win rate is the number of your winning trades divided by the number of your losing trades.
-For example, if you have a 60% win rate, you are making profit on 60% of your trades (on average).
+For example, if you have a 60% win rate, you are making a profit on 60% of your trades (on average).
 Let’s see how you can use this in your risk management.

 We’ve looked at what the risk/reward ratio is and how traders can incorporate it into their trading plan.
 Calculating the risk/reward ratio is essential when it comes to the risk profile of any money management strategy.